-If you’re serious about climbing (and performance), then you must be serious about nutrition and getting enough protein.
-Amino acids derived from the foods you consume are the building blocks of muscles, tendons and ligaments, vital organs, and your skin.
-Strenuous exercise increases protein turnover and, hence, dietary protein requirements are higher for hard-training athletes.
-This article offers evidence-based guidance on protein needs and sources of supplemental protein for climbers.
+Amino acids derived from the foods you consume are the building blocks of muscles, tendons and ligaments, vital organs, and skin.
+Strenuous exercise increases protein turnover, so dietary protein requirements are higher for athletes.

 How Much Protein Do You Need?

-Amino Acids Are the Building Blocks of YOUR “Climbing Machine”
+Amino Acids as Building Blocks

 3 Types of Amino Acids

-- Essential Amino Acids (*BCAA): Histidine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan, Isoleucine*, Leucine*, and Valine*.
+• Essential Amino Acids (*BCAA): Histidine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan, Isoleucine*, Leucine*, and Valine*.

-- Nonessential Amino Acids: Alanine, Asparagine, Aspartic Acid, Glutamic Acid
+• Nonessential Amino Acids: Alanine, Asparagine, Aspartic Acid, Glutamic Acid

-- Conditionally Essential Amino Acids: Arginine (essential in children, not in adults), Cysteine, Glutamine, Glycine, Proline, Serine, and Tyrosine
+• Conditionally Essential Amino Acids: Arginine (essential in children, not in adults), Cysteine, Glutamine, Glycine, Proline, Serine, and Tyrosine

 Do You Need to Consume Supplemental Protein?